junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean meets the kid's eyes, finding it as earnest as he'd found back when he was merely a new-born looking for his father, the very raw and bare look of a son, a kid missing his family.
 Dean can't help swallowing.

 "Yes," he tells him.
-"At least I will try really, really hard, because like you said, we all want him back extremely badly."
+"At least I will try really damn hard, because like you said, we all want him back extremely badly."

 "Okay then," Jack nods and smiles, turning back to Sam.
 "I think it's okay, then."

-*The kid wants Cas back probably just as strong as Dean, no wonder.* Sam only then realizes that, and more than ever realizes the fact the new God is actually just Jack, a three-year kid that loves Castiel like his father.
+*The kid wants Cas back probably just as strong as Dean, no wonder.* Sam only then realizes that, and more than ever realizes the fact the new God is actually still *just* Jack, a three-year kid that loves Castiel like his father.

 Jack flies away after the dinner, after hanging around for a moment to help the dishes and feed the dog.